inmation/WebStudio-docs/GettingStarted/README.md

 ```

 > **Things to try:**
 > - Pick one of the widgets and experiment with the various data source types discussed.
-Try setting up our own core object and show their state in WebStudio
+Try setting up our own core objects and show their state in WebStudio
 > - Look at all the templates to see where they get their data from.
 (You will need the demo dataset to see them in action)

-We are not quite done with dataSources yet, but in order to complete the discussion we need to make a detour to talk about `Hooks`, `Pipelines` and `Actions`
+While there is quite a lot more that can be said about dataSources, there are some other important topics to get to...

 ## Hooks, Actions, Messages and Pipelines.
 As we've seen so far, WebStudio takes JSON models and uses these to work out what to draw on the screen.
 In doing so, it goes through a set of phases during which the model is processed, data is retrieved, the UI is updated and so on.